 The production of endorphins which is triggered by physical activity acts as a natural remedy to help the body recover from the effects of stress.

-So, regardless of whether it’s group fitness classes or visiting the gym alone, setting time aside to exercise can only be a good thing.
+So, regardless of whether it’s a case of group ‘fitness classes near me’ or you’re visiting the gym alone, setting time aside to exercise can only be a good thing.

 Pilates, resistance training, cardio, yoga, aerobic exercise, spinning, running – exercise comes in many forms!